inkatze/wildfly/README.md

 It's important to change the bind addresses to localhost or internal network in production environments.
 The management user is also intended for non-production environments, so you must change these variables for production or undefine them and the user creation task will be skipped.
+You can also set the variable `wildfly_management_user_overwrite` to `no` to avoid the user creation or override and have the correct change status.

 Defaults:

-    wildfly_version: 9.0.0.Final
+    wildfly_version: 9.0.1.Final

     wildfly_base_download_url: http://download.jboss.org/wildfly
     wildfly_name: wildfly-{{ wildfly_version }}